What is a personal loan?

 Some lenders will not approve applicants with low FICO credit scores, no matter their income, employment or evidence of savings.

-• Evidence of savings and cash: Lenders want reassurance that you have additional funds available to help you make monthly loan payments if your income decreases.
-They may ask you for recent bank statements showing that you have money set aside for emergencies.
+- Evidence of savings and cash: Lenders want reassurance that you have additional funds available to help you make monthly loan payments if your income decreases.
+They may ask you for recent bank statements that show you have money set aside for emergencies.

 Additional eligibility requirements